ManagerMirror HOST: Brad Bilen

-I’m a people manager.
-I am hosting the ManagerMirror podcast to offer up my 18 years worth of real-life experiences (good and bad) as a people manager for anyone who is in a management role and seeks a village.
-If you search “Business” podcasts, you’ll typically find entrepreneurship, investing, marketing, eCommerce and other topics, but I want to create and develop a place where management professionals can share experiences, ask questions, learn and work through difficult situations with the help and support of experience on their side.
-I’ll introduce proven professionals and I encourage participation as you listen and consider what is shared in this forum.
+If you search for “Leadership” podcasts, you’ll find plenty.
+Many of them are excellent, and I subscribe to get motivation and perspective on “Theory” about leading by example and what it means to “BE” a leader.
+If you search “Business” podcasts, you’ll typically find entrepreneurship, investing, marketing, eCommerce and other topics, but not much addressing the skills needed to be an effective people manager.
+I want to create discussion and develop a place where management professionals discuss SKILLS, share experiences, offer best-practices, ask questions, learn and work through difficult situations with the help and support of experience on their side.
+I’ll introduce proven professionals and work to ensure they share specific tactics that a listener can practice in their own leadership journey.
+I encourage participation as you listen and consider what is shared in this forum.

 I began my career in sales as an individual contributor tasked with delivering against a quota in the late 1990’s.
-As an individual contributor I was fortunate to have joined an organization that had a recipe (as many do) designed to facilitate a quick ramp and deliver production.
+I was fortunate to have joined an organization that had a recipe (as many do) designed to facilitate a quick ramp and deliver production.
 The recipe was detailed.
 Following it meant watching videos, role-playing sales situations, and preparing a call list consistently.
 High-volume activity, discipline and adherence to the the recipe lead to results delivery and its been proven many times.
-Leadership knows based on research, data and history that if you show up and perform the recipe as an individual contributor, you will succeed – and I did.
-By the fall of 2000, my performance as a sales rep had outpaced my peers and I was asked to step into a people management role.
+Leadership knew based on research, data and history that if you show up and perform the recipe as an individual contributor, you will succeed – and I did.
+By the fall of 2000, my performance as a sales rep had outpaced my peers and I was asked to step into my first people management role.

 Naturally, when I was promoted to manager, I asked what the recipe was for the role.
 I had success as a rep because I followed the recipe with rigor and I wanted to do the same with this new leadership role.
 Turns out, however, there was no recipe for success as a manager.
 While I felt support from leadership and was offered much advice and mentorship there was simply no recipe for success that a brand-new manager could follow at that organization and I suspect that is common throughout corporate America.
 As my career grew over the years, I ended up managing larger teams and eventually overseeing other people managers.
 I’ve been asked to coach and develop managers who were earlier in their careers than myself and I’ve been selected to participate in management training programs both corporate and externally facilitated.